Doctor shot at by unidentified men outside Delhi hospital

 No arrests have been made so far and the accused are absconding, police said.

 Taking to Twitter on Tuesday, the Delhi Police said, "An incident of firing upon a resident doctor has been reported from RTR Hospital, JP Kalan.
 The victim is undergoing treatment at hospital & is stable.
-A case under attempt to murder & Arms Act has been registered & multiple teams formed to nab the culprits," a senior police officer said.
+A case under attempt to murder & Arms Act has been registered & multiple teams formed to nab the culprits".
+PTI AMP CK

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)